Our Therapists

-Ongoing training to stay up to date with the latest and best practices
+Continually Learning – Participate in ongoing professional development to stay up to date with the latest research, therapies, and best practices in the field.

 Hi, I'm Carol Utens